 In addition to practising as a neurologist, Dr Duma is passionate about teaching.
 He is a Conjoint Senior Lecturer for the University of NSW and has previously lectured for the University of Sydney.
 He often gives presentations regarding movement disorders to medical students, fellow doctors and patients and caregivers.
 He has also had the honour of presenting to colleagues at international conferences.

-Dr Duma is a member of Royal Australasian College of Physicians (RACP), Australian and New Zealand Association of Neurologists (ANZAN), American Academy of Neurology (AAN), International Parkinson’s Disease and Movement Disorders Society (IPMDS), Movement Disorders Society of Australia and New Zealand (MDSANZ) and others.
+Dr Duma is a member of Royal Australasian College of Physicians (RACP), Australian and New Zealand Association of Neurologists (ANZAN), American Academy of Neurology (AAN), International Parkinson’s Disease and Movement Disorders Society (IPMDS), Movement Disorders Society of Australia and New Zealand (MDSANZ), International Headache Society (IHS), Australia and New Zealand Headache Society (ANZHS) and others.

-He is a Councillor for the MDSANZ, and organises the quarterly educational sessions for the Sydney Chapter.
+He is a member of the Clinical Outcome Assessments Scientific Evaluation Committee of the IPMDS, and is a former Councillor for the MDSANZ, having organised the quarterly educational sessions for the Sydney Chapter.

 In addition to General Neurology, Dr Duma has subspecialty interests in Parkinson’s disease and other Movement Disorders (including tremor and dystonia), headaches, and the use of botulinum toxin for the treatment of these and other neurological conditions.